Oni-giri/repo-to-singlefile/README.md

 A command-line tool that converts code repositories into text format, making them suitable for use as context in Large Language Models (LLMs).
 Supports both local repositories and GitHub remote repositories.

+⚠️ This repo is compatible only with Python =< 3.11 !
 ## Features

 - Convert local Git repositories to text format